-I was never what you’d call a Prince fan, but in light of his untimely passing earlier this year, it’s probably right to start today’s column off with Purple Rain, his splashy cinematic debut that placed him on the pop culture radar for good.
+I was never what you’d call a Prince fan, but one has to give it up for Purple Rain, his splashy cinematic debut that placed him on the pop-culture radar for good.
 The Purple One won an Oscar for Best Original Song Score for it, and it turned out to be the last time that category was offered at the Academy Awards.
 Purple Rain opened today in 1984.

 If there was a moment when people on this side of the Pacific sat up and realized that Korean cinema was something worth watching, it probably came with The Host, a one-of-a-kind giant monster movie that flashed with wit and imagination, but also a strange fatalism that lifts it well above button-pushing scare tactics.
 It remained the highest grossing South Korean movie of all time for several years, and opened in its native country today in 2006.